jjti/go-spancheck/README.md

 }
 ```

-Using the `-ignore-set-status-check-signatures` flag, the error above can be suppressed:
+The warnings are can be ignored by setting `-ignore-set-status-check-signatures` flag to `recordErr`:

 ```bash
 spancheck -enable-set-status-check -ignore-set-status-check-signatures 'recordErr' ./...